21bshwjt/PIM_Audit_for_SPNs/README.md

-# PIM Audit for SPNs
+# PIM Audit for SPNs Using Microsoft Graph API & PowerShell
-PIM Audit for Directory Service Roles SPNs